-Using virtual reality therapy to improve arm and hand movement after a stroke is equally as effective as regular therapy, according to a study published in the Nov.15, 2017, online issue of Neurology®, the medical journal of the American Academy of Neurology.
+Learning techniques to help manage stress may help people with epilepsy reduce how often they have seizures, according to a study published in the Feb.
+14, 2018, online issue of Neurology®, the medical journal of the American Academy of Neurology.

 Patients who begin care with a physical therapist for neck or back pain, rather than first seeing a physician, may realize comparable improvement in their condition at significantly reduced costs.

 Swimmer Michael Phelps's continued dominance at the 2016 Rio de Janeiro Olympics was accompanied by worldwide awareness of cupping.